 - The alternate rate can be verified (by ORS or UILO, as the case may be), through publicly-available documents, such as the sponsor’s website.

 After May 1, 2015, all discretionary powers for the recovery rate of indirect costs (for projects not covered by the standard or published verified rates) rests with the deans of the faculties and not with the Vice President Research & International Office.

 Unless a sponsor requires the indirect cost recovery to be presented as a separate line item, whenever appropriate it should be built into each budget line item.
 Indirect costs will be automatically recovered from research accounts at the standard (or special) rate as expenses are incurred.

-Please see the Vice-President Research and International website for full details about indirect costs recovery and distribution.
+Please see the Vice-President Research and Innovation website for full details about indirect costs recovery and distribution.